Why carry an IDP while driving in Bangladesh?

 Do Not Use Your Mobile Phone While Driving

+Using your phone while driving can get you distracted.
 The supposed attention you are to give to the road ahead of you will be redirected to the phone if you are to use it.
-And that can lead to accidents on roads.
+And that can lead to accidents on Bangladesh roads.
 Pull to the side of the road first before using your phone if you really need to.

 Do Not Drive With an Expired License

+It is illegal to drive in Bangladesh with both an expired local driving license and International Driving License from Bangladesh.
 Even if one of the two documents is still valid, you can not still drive with it as it is against the law.
-Both the International Driver’s License in Bangladesh and your local driver’s license must still be valid for you to drive in Bangladesh legally.
+Both the International Driving Permit in Bangladesh and your local driving license must still be valid for you to drive in Bangladesh legally.

-How to Renew your International Driver’s Permit in Bangladesh?
+How to Renew your International Driving Permit in Bangladesh?

-You should follow the same procedure as your first application.
+You can renew your International Driving License in Bangladesh at IDA’s official website.
+Follow the same procedure as your first application.
 The same rates are also offered by the IDA.
 You can choose from one to three years for the validity of your IDP.
-Their offer starts at $49 for an IDP valid in one year.
+Their offer starts at $49 for an IDP valid for one year.

-Tracking the shipment of your International Driver’s Permit in Bangladesh can be done after the IDA team informed you that the physical copy is shipped already.
+Double-check the details, especially the contact number you entered in the application form to issue International Driving License in Bangladesh, to avoid delay in your application.
+Tracking the shipment of your International Driving License in Bangladesh can be done after our IDA team customer service informed you that the physical copy is shipped already.

+There are a lot of things that you should consider before starting your trip to Bangladesh.
 Planning for it is the best solution for a convenient and memorable trip.
 By planning ahead, you can be prepared for the future problems that you could encounter along your trip.
-Let the International Driver’s Association help you not to worry about your IDP and focus on other things that are related to your trip to Bangladesh.
+Let the International Drivers Association help you not to worry about your IDP and focus on other things that are related to your trip to Bangladesh.

 20 Best Tourist Attractions to Visit in Bangladesh